Skip to content

 General blog image

-How to check your current BIOS version
+How do you check your BIOS version in Windows?

 The process of updating a device’s BIOS is much less manual or prone to human error than it once was.
 Preparing for a BIOS update these days is thus a lot simpler, too.
 Here’s what one seasoned IT pro advises.

 “Take a quick look at what’s in the release notes to see if the BIOS update is going to fix anything you think is important, like a crucial vulnerability.
 Sometimes, installing a new BIOS version might introduce new problems.
-Reading the patch notes beforehand gives you an idea of what to expect and whether to go ahead.” — Julian Lancaster, PDQ’s Director of Compliance and former network and IT administrator
+Reading the patch notes beforehand gives you an idea of what to expect and whether to go ahead.” — Julian Lancaster, PDQ’s former Director of Compliance and a former network and IT administrator

-How to update BIOS with OEM tools
+How to update BIOS using OEM tools (HP, Dell, Lenovo)

 1. Launch the Lenovo System Update app (preinstalled on the device).